 When Calling in Sick is Necessary: Prioritising Self-Care in the Veterinary Practice

-In the fast-paced environment of today’s working world, there’s immense pressure to show up for work, no matter the circumstances.
-Many of us have been conditioned to think that calling in sick is a sign of weakness or lack of dedication.
+Many of us have been conditioned to think that calling in sick is a sign of weakness or lack of dedication, especially in the veterinary industry.
 However, this mindset often overlooks the vital role that self-care plays in maintaining both personal well-being and productivity within the veterinary practice.
 If we’re not well, we simply can’t perform at our best, which ultimately impacts the level of care we provide to our patients.

 While it’s true that consistent attendance is crucial for the smooth running of any practice, there are times when calling in sick isn’t just acceptable—it’s necessary.
 Here are some key scenarios that demonstrate when it’s appropriate to put your health and well-being first: